 - Both parties must have received legal advice at the time that the agreement was formed.

-- The terms of the agreement must not prejudice the reasonable requirements of any children.
+- The terms of the agreement must not prejudice the reasonable requirements of children.

-The leading case authority on prenups is Granatino -v- Radmacher.
-Baroness Hale of Richmond gave a dissenting judgement in the case stating “the object of a prenuptial agreement is to deny the economically weaker spouse the provision to which she – it is usually although by no means invariably she – would otherwise be entitled”.
+The leading case authority on prenups is Granatino-v-Radmacher.
+Baroness Hale of Richmond gave a dissenting judgment on the case stating ‘the object of a prenuptial agreement is to deny the economically weaker spouse to the provision which she – it is usually although by no means invariably she – would otherwise be entitled.”

 As the Law Commission report recommends that prenuptial agreements should be made legally binding in English courts, we expect to see prenups used on an increasing basis as people feel more confident that their terms will be taken seriously.

+The cost of prenuptial agreements varies on a case by case basis and your requirements as a couple.
 To some extent, this depends on the detail you wish to include in your prenup and whether there is to be a full exchange of financial information or whether this is set out simply in appendix format.
-We offer a fixed fee service for preparation of prenups, and will confirm the cost once we know your requirements.
+We offer a fixed fee service for preparation of prenups and will confirm the cost once we know your requirements.